GyverLibs/EncButton/README_EN.md

   - write asynchronous code in `loop ()`
   - Any synchronous structure on `delay ()` can be made asynchronous using `millis ()` `
   - if in the program * each * main cycle is executed longer than 50-100ms- in most cases the program is written incorrectly, with the exception of some special cases
-- connect the button to the hardware interruption (see below)
+- connect the button to the hardware interruption (see lowerCranberries e)
-- avoid the execution of "heavy" sections of the code while theBota button, for example, by placing them in the condition `if (!
-Button.busy ()) {heavy code}`
+- avoid the execution of "heavy" sections of the code while the button is processing, for example, by placing them in the condition `If (!
+Button.busy ()) {heavy code}`} `
 - If it is impossible to optimize the main cycle - call the ticker in another "stream" and use the processor:
   - in interruption of a timer with a period of ~ 50ms or more often
   - on another core (for example, ESP32)